-A well-diversified portfolio contains roughly 25-30 stocks that yield the most cost-effective level of risk reduction, according to Forbes' Investopedia.
-Many investors do not have the money to invest in 20 or more securities.
+A well-diversified portfolio contains roughly 25-30 stocks that yield the most cost-effective level of risk reduction.
+However, many investors do not have the money to invest in 20 or more securities.
 Mutual funds and exchange-traded funds hold hundreds of stocks, allowing the investor a cost-efficient way to diversify.
-Futhermore, adding foreign investments can further diversification in case the U.S. economy declines.
+Furthermore, adding foreign investments can further diversification in case the U.S. economy declines.

 A well-diversified portfolio it must be efficient.
-Modern portfolio thoery indicates "for every level of return, there is one portfolio that offers the lowest possible risk, and for every level of risk, there is a portfolio that offers the highest return."
+Modern portfolio theory indicates "for every level of return, there is one portfolio that offers the lowest possible risk, and for every level of risk, there is a portfolio that offers the highest return."

 The risk/reward ratio is used to compare expected returns from an investment to the amount of risk taken to receive these returns.
 This ratio is calculated by dividing the amount of profit expected when the investment is closed by the potential loss if the price moves in an unexpected direction.

 Exchange-traded funds, or ETFs, and mutual funds offer specific diversification.
 ETFs and mutual funds contain hundreds of stocks according to the funds' investment objectives.
 For example, an ETF or mutual fund can be sector-specific and hold energy stocks.
 It can be even more specific by containing only clean-energy companies, or only coal companies.

-Market-capitalization diversification is achievable buy owning large-cap, midcap, or small-cap funds.
+Market-capitalization diversification is achievable buy owning large-cap, mid-cap or small-cap funds.
 These market cap funds can also contain growth companies, or a blend of all three market caps.
 These are truly versatile tools an investor can use to their advantage.

 Examples of a well-diversified portfolio can be endless and unique to each investor.
 An investor's portfolio can include technology and energy stocks, which include common and preferred shares.
 A large-cap mutual fund and a high-dividend ETF can be added.
 Treasury bonds and bank certificates of deposit would add low-risk, low-return investments.

-For further information, consult your financial adviser to help you achieve the right diversification for your investment goals.
+It's recommended to consult your financial adviser to help you achieve the right diversification for your investment goals.